Jenkins-05/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7 adds execution permission to the owner, the group owner and the other users, to the file hello 8 ets the permission to the file hello
 9 sets the mode of the file hello to this
-10 sets the mode of the file hello the same as olleh’s mode
+10 sets the mode of the file hello the same as olleh’s mode 11 adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed.